What Is Dental Technology?

 At Normandy Lake Dentistry, we offer dental technologies to streamline our dental process as much as possible.
 We use the following technologies in our practice:

 If you have any questions about dental technology, or what we use at our practice, please give us a call at (904) 783-1633 for the Normandy office, or (904) 569-6131 for the Lakewood office, or (904) 278-9011 for the Orange Park office.

 Teeth Whitening Procedures at Normandy Lake Dentistry

 Teeth Whitening has been around for decades and millions of people use whitening products – including plenty of dentists.
 According to dental professionals, they haven’t seen an increase in problems like cavity risk or tooth fractures after teeth whitening procedures.
 Normandy Lake Dentistry works to provide safe teeth whitening services for our patients.

 Side Effects of Teeth Whitening

 - Teeth Sensitivity: Your teeth may become more sensitive after getting them whitened.
 You may experience this after your first or second treatment, and it can diminish with time.
-Ask Dr. Gambee if he can recommend products for treating sensitivity at your next appointment.
+Ask one of our doctors if they can recommend products for treating sensitivity at your next appointment.

 - Irritated Gums: You may also experience gingival irritation, which happens when your gums become irritated.
 If the whitening products touch your gums, then they may become irritated, but Normandy Lake Dentistry takes precautions to eliminate this risk.